Whole Berries (WB):These are whole

 Even our cornmeal and rice are not gluten free, as they are processed in the same facility with our grains.

-If you need product sooner than either of these options, we recommend you reach out to one of our retailers to see what they have in stock or stop by one of our farmers’ market stands.
-We offer a broad selection of our offerings at the farmers’ markets listed here
+If you need product immediately, we recommend you reach out to one of our retailers to see what they have in stock or stop by one of our farmers’ market stands.
+We offer a broad selection of our offerings at selected Central Market stores, our Austin and Dallas retail partners, and the farmers’ markets listed here

 As of October 28th, we are not accepting tours, temporarily.
 We are in the process of moving into our brand new facility on Fitzhugh Rd. (yay!), but we have suspended Mill tours, until we have fully transitioned into our new home.
 Sign up for our newsletter to get updates on the new Mill opening date!